semgrep/convert-nuget/README.md

 Recursively searches for `packages.config` files and converts each to `packages.lock.json`.
 The generated files are created in the same directory as each discovered `packages.config` file.

+## How It Works

+The script processes each `packages.config` file using one of two methods:

+1. **If a `.csproj` file exists** in the same directory as `packages.config`:
+   - Uses the existing `.csproj` file and runs `dotnet restore` on it
+   - Copies the generated `packages.lock.json` from the project directory or `obj/` subdirectory
+   - If multiple `.csproj` files are found in the same directory, the script will error out (only one `.csproj` per directory is supported)

+2. **If no `.csproj` file exists** (fallback mode):
+   - Generates a temporary `.csproj` file from the packages listed in `packages.config`
+   - Uses the target framework from `packages.config` (if specified) or the `--tfm` option
+   - Automatically skips packages that are incompatible with the target framework
+   - Generates `packages.lock.json` from the temporary project

+### Package Skipping

+When using the fallback mode (temporary `.csproj` generation), packages that are incompatible with the target framework are automatically skipped.
+By default, skipped packages are logged as warnings and the conversion continues.
+Use the `--fail-on-skipped` option to exit with error code 2 if any packages are skipped.

+**Note**: Package skipping only occurs in fallback mode.
+When using an existing `.csproj` file, all packages in `packages.config` are expected to be compatible with the project's target framework.

 ## Manual Usage

 ```bash